The Importance of Condo Insurance

-There is the “all-in” policy for individual homeowners, which will often cover everything within the unit, including personal belongings and liability for injury or death that might happen inside as well.
-A “bare walls” policy covers that which is outside of the unit, including the exterior walls, but not within the condo walls.
-This is the coverage that the HOA will normally have and does not apply to condo dwellers normally.
+There is the ‘all-in’ policy for individual homeowners, which will often cover everything within the unit, including personal belongings and as well as liability for any injury or death that might happen inside.
+A ‘bare walls’ policy covers that which is outside of the unit, including the exterior walls, but not within the condo walls.
+This is the coverage that the HOA will normally have and does not usually apply to condo owners.

 It’s not hard to see how important good condo insurance can be.
 As a condo owner, the property is likely one of the biggest, if not the biggest, investments you have.
 Properly protecting it is essential to your financial and emotional well-being.